 Don’t forget that with deliberate practice one of the key aspects is to repeat the process until you have mastered the objective.
 If you were trying to improve your student time spent on learning tasks, then you should continue to have lesson observations etc that focus on this until you have managed to improve this to a specific amount that was part of your goal.
 For example, maybe you wanted to increase this time from 60% to 80%.
 You could of course come back to this and improve it further, but maybe you also have other more pressing areas to improve as well.
 The point is that you will not make this improvement in two lessons.
 It will take time and you will need to constantly be reflecting yourself and also asking for input from others.
 The more you are observed and observe others, the more you will improve.

 I would love to hear how you do classroom observations at your school.
 If you don’t do them regularly, why not do some further research and propose something to your executive team to help all your teachers grow.
 And if they won’t begin a school wide approach, you can always do it yourself with other colleagues who are keen to grow just like you.
-Please leave a comment below if you have ideas on this. i like the Quality Teacher Rounds from Newcastle University, but would love to hear how others go about doing classroom observations.
+Please leave a comment below if you have ideas on this.
+I really like the Quality Teacher Rounds from Newcastle University, which if you would like to learn more about I highly recommend you attend one of their two day workshops (you can find more information about these here), but would love to hear how others go about doing classroom observations.
 If you begin doing classroom observations after this article, let us know how it goes!
 I want to know how it felt?
 What you learnt?
 How you grew? and How you have helped others?

 Now, if you want to do this sort of a process and also get NESA accredited hours for it, we have a course to help you (Go to the online courses page here).
 But remember, it will require work from you.
 In fact, there are a minimum of three observations, readings, as well as reflections and discussions in this course, but if you want it please become a member and we can do it together!
 I love nothing more than growing my own craft and helping others further improve their own.